shaukatmakandar786/java/Camunda7_Notes.md

 Types of Subprocesses:
 Embedded Subprocess: A subprocess that is part of the parent process and is expanded in the model.
 Event Subprocess: A subprocess triggered by an event.

+## Sequence Flow:

+It represents the flow of control from one element (like a task, event, or gateway) to the next, indicating the path that the process will follow.

+### Types of Sequnce Flow:

+1. Sequence Flow
+2. Conditional Flow
+3. Default Flow